OpenIndiana/oi-docs/docs/handbook/squeak.md

 Squeak will try to use the ip address that corresponds with the hostname of the system as its ip address.

 So multi-homed systems (with multiple network interfaces) may have some strange behavior for TCP/IP networking inside Squeak.
 This may require some experimentation to see what works.

-We've tested Squeak with a text-based installation with fixed IP address and hostname resolving is set up so that the fixed ip address corresponds to the hostname, and there are no other network interfaces.
+We've tested Squeak with a text-based installation with fixed IP address and hostname resolving is set up so that the fixed ip address corresponds to the hostname, and there were no other network interfaces on the test server.
 </div>